 Evelyn Quist, MD/MBA ’19, cares for an infant while providing medical services in the Afram Plains region of Ghana.

 “I feel extremely fortunate to have had the opportunity to study in Ghana.
-I gained new perspectives on business processes and leadership styles, and had the chance to immerse myself in the country’s culture.
+I gained new perspectives on business and leadership, and had the chance to immerse myself in the country’s culture.
 Throughout this journey, I created meaningful relationships that will last a lifetime.
 The experience truly opened my eyes and caused me to change the way I view the world.”

 — Olivia Miller, BS ’18, MS ’19

 Ensuring the health and safety of our students, faculty, alumni and business partners is our top priority.
 For fall 2021, due to the ongoing pandemic, all international programs will be virtual learning experiences, with possible travel during the winter semester pending university health/safety policies.
 Fall 2021 Experience the 50 (U.S.-based) programs are being planned for concurrent virtual and in-person experiences, with the option to shift fully virtual if necessary.